 Maude acquired an investment property in 2017 using a combination of savings and a loan from the bank.
 In April 2021, Maude sold the property to her family trust, the beneficiaries of which are her and her adult children, Fran and Josiah.
 At the time of sale, the outstanding balance on Maude's loan is \$150,000.
 To finance the purchase of the property, the trustees of the trust borrow \$150,000 from the bank.

 Rollover relief applies to the transfer of the property.
-This means the trustees can deduct the interest on a loan balance of \$150,000 subject to phasing until 31 March 2025.
+This means the trustees can deduct a percentage of the interest incurred on a loan balance of \$150,000.